If you’re starting an LLC in Rhode Island, the business entity formation process is one of the first and most important hurdles. This step can bet ...

 If you’re looking to start your own tourism business, you’re in luck!
 The US has reopened its land and air borders to vaccinated tourists.
-After suffering devastating losses due to the pandemic, the tourism industry is poised for growth.
-The US Travel Association says domestic leisure travel is expected to surpass pre-pandemic levels in 2022 as 82% of American travelers are excited to travel in the next 12 months.
-International inbound travel, on the other hand, is anticipated to increase gradually and fully recover in 2024 or 2025.
-This is the highest level since the start of the pandemic.
+After suffering devastating losses due to the pandemic, the tourism industry surpassed pre-pandemic levels in 2022.
+International inbound travel, on the other hand, is set to increase gradually and fully recover by 2025.

 Are you fascinated by gems and jewels?
 The $300 billion global jewelry industry is growing fast and the value of gold is as high as it’s ever been, which means now is a fantastic time to get in on the action.
 You could start your jewelry business from home and provide stunning, high-quality goods to discerning clients around the world while making a good living.
 Best of all, you’ll also be able to express your creativity, with innovative and appealing designs for bracelets, rings, necklaces and more.

 Of course, you’ll need to develop your jewelry making skills, and thankfully there’s a wealth of online instruction that can help with that.
 You will also need to find a reliable wholesale supplier of gems and valuable metals, and acquire the proper equipment.
-Finally, once you start producing brilliant jewelry, you’ll need to hit on a strong marketing campaign in order to stand out in an increasingly competitive marketplace.
+Finally, once you start producing brilliant jewelry, devise a strong marketing campaign to stand out in an increasingly competitive marketplace.

 But if you’re able to check all these boxes, diamonds might soon be your best friend!

 Do you have great culinary skills?
-Have you always dreamed of making your delicious dishes for hundreds of people?
-Now is a great time to start a catering business.
+If so, now is a great time to start a catering business.
 The industry is seeing strong growth as the pandemic recedes and more and more people plan major events, like weddings and corporate affairs.